MaverickPeter/DiSCO-pytorch/README.md

 # or install in python/site_packages
 python setup.py install

+# to test
+python test.py

+(If you meet segmentation fault error, you may have overlarge number of points to process e.g. 67w.
+To tackle this problem you may need to change your system stack size by 'ulimit -s 81920' in your bash)
 ```

 and now you will have a gputransform.cpythonxxx.so file and copy it to **[generating_queries](https://github.com/MaverickPeter/DiSCO-pytorch/tree/main/generating_queries)/[nclt](https://github.com/MaverickPeter/DiSCO-pytorch/tree/main/generating_queries/nclt) and main dir** where you can find a place holder.
 Note that the input of the wrapped point cloud process module you should scale the original point cloud to **[-1~1]** range for all axis.
 No extra process for point cloud such as downscale the points number.